 “It feels like the High School Academy is at a crossroads and there’s a real opportunity to build strong relationships and grow the program,” says McGuire.
 “It’s like an onion with its many layers; those relationships need to start here locally in Waterbury.
 Get into the high schools, public and private, and make sure they feel the personal connection Post offers.
 Soon after we can peel back the layers of the onion, hit the road and make meaningful connections throughout Connecticut and then the Northeast.”

 While McGuire sees the program expanding to the Northeast in a reasonable period, his goals don’t end there.
 “Ultimately, with the strength of Post’s online programming, there’s no reason why the High School Academy can’t be shared all across the US,” he says. “ I have visions of high school students in California, Alaska, Hawaii, logging on to Black Board and taking Post University classes through the High School Academy.”

-To learn more about the High School Academy Program, visit https://post.edu/hsacademy/.
+Learn more about the High School Academy Program.